Alakozai

 Alakozai (الکوزی - meaning descendant of Alako in Pashto) is a Pashtun tribe in Afghanistan.
-Spelling variations include Alakozi, Alakoozi, Alekozai, Alekuzei, Alikozai, Alokozay, Alokozay, Alkozai, Alokzai, Hulakozai, Alecozay, Alikusi, and Alakuzei.
 They are one of the four tribes of the Zirak tribal confederacy of Durrani Pashtuns.

+Variations

+Spelling variations include Alakozi, Alakoozi, Alekozai, Alekuzei, Alikozai, Alokozay, Alkozai, Alakozay, Hulakozai, Alecozay, Alikuzi, Alakuzei and Alakoozai.

 History

 Their eponymous ancestor is claimed to be Alako, son of King Zirak Khan, son of Abdal, son of Tareen.